Shopify SEO Guide: How to increase organic traffic to your store

 SEO tips to fully optimize your Shopify site for higher rankings and more sales.

-Optimizing your Shopify store for Google, Bing and other search engines is critical for helping potential customers discover your site.
+Optimizing your Shopify online store for Google, Bing and other search engines is critical for helping potential customers discover your site.
 Many of the tenets of search engine optimization (SEO) are based on providing users with a positive experience.
 The easier it is to discover and use your Shopify store, the more likely people are to shop with you.

 The fundamentals covered in our SEO guide also apply to Shopify SEO, but there are some tricks involved in getting a Shopify site fully optimized for search.
 There are also nuances and other factors to be mindful of when evaluating the platform’s SEO capabilities.